ISARICResearch/BRIDGE/README.md

 ## How to Use BRIDGE

-You can find intructions about how to use BRIDGE in our [Getting started with BRIDGE Guide](https://isaricresearch.github.io/Training/bridge_starting.html)
+You can find intructions about how to use BRIDGE in our [Getting started with BRIDGE Guide](https://isaricresearch.github.io/Training/bridge_starting.html).
+BRIDGE is a web-based application and ISARIC hosts a live version of this using the current version of the codebase.
+The link to this can be found in the Getting started guide.
+We expect users to access BRIDGE through this web-based application rather than through the source code.
+However, we encourage all users to submit an [issue](https://github.com/ISARICResearch/BRIDGE/issues) on this repository if they would like to report any issues or to contribute improvements.

 ## Contributors